CruS-Modding-Infrastructure/crus-mod-packager/README.md

 - Mod name: The name you have chosen for the mod
 - Author: Your name and any contributors
 - Version: The current version of the mod, which you should increment when you create updated versions of the mod.
-- Description: Give a short summary of what the mod does
+- Description: Give a short summary of what the mod does.

 Mod Paths: This section is for selecting the paths that your mod's data is stored in.
 - Mod Folder: The root folder of your mod. mod folders should be place in a folder named "MOD_CONTENT" for example res://MOD_CONTENT/MyEpicMod.
 This path is required otherwise you will be unable to build your mod.